 - Make your lead magnet comprehensive.
 If you decide to start a blog, it’s best practice to promote your lead magnet within your posts.
 Consider language like “For a complete guide to [subject], check out our new ebook, “[Title].”

-First off, if you need to start a new website, use one of the top website builders like WordPress, Wix, Squarespace, or Weebly to create a website both quickly and easily without having to be a coder or designer.
+If you need to start a new website to house your lead magnet, use one of the top website builders like WordPress, Wix, Squarespace, or Weebly to create a website without having to be a coder or designer.

-If you already have a website, chances are you already use one of these website builders and can easily add a new landing page for your lead magnet using a page builder plug-in.
+If you already have a website, you can add a new landing page for your lead magnet using a page builder plug-in.

 Next, you’ll need a tool which enables you to create lead magnets worth providing an email address for.